Four passengers die on cruise ship with coronavirus outbreak off Panama

 Holland America Line said it was still working with the Panamanian authorities to see if it could get approval to transit the Panama Canal and sail to Fort Lauderdale, Florida.

-Reporting by Elida Moreno; Writing by Dave Graham, Editing by Frank Jack Daniel and David Gregorio
+Reporting by Elida Moreno; Writing by Dave Graham, Editing by Frank Jack Daniel